 Moving forward, we will continue to take a thoughtful approach to budget decisions as we work to address the current fiscal challenges.
 We will look for opportunities to find efficiencies, while focusing resources on important core programs and services for Albertans.
 At this point, final decisions on future budget allocations have not been made.

 As announced at the RMA 2018 Spring Convention, agriculture service boards and agricultural societies will see a three-year funding commitment starting in the provincial budget 2018-19.
 The 2019-20 budget maintains the previous funding commitment.
+Additionally, ASBs are now eligible for five-year operating grants.
 This resolution is assigned a status of Accepted.